rutgers-bootcamp-team-5/project-4/README.md

 **Forgetfulness**: Presence of forgetfulness, where 0 indicates No and 1 indicates Yes.

 #### Diagnosis Information
-**Diagnosis**: Diagnosis status for Alzheimer's Disease, where 0 indicates No and 1 indicates Yes.<br>
+**Diagnosis**: Diagnosis status for Alzheimer's Disease, where 0 indicates No and 1 indicates Yes.

 #### Confidential Information
-**DoctorInCharge**: This column contains confidential information about the doctor in charge, with "XXXConfid" as the value for all patients.<br>
+**DoctorInCharge**: This column contains confidential information about the doctor in charge, with "XXXConfid" as the value for all patients.

 ## Recursive Feature Elimination Analysis
 rfe_analysis.ipynb demonstrates feature analysis using recursive feature elimination (RFE).
 A simple neural network was trained with 32 different data sets, each having 1 of the 32 features of interest removed.
 The metrics from each model were compared to determine which features are the most useful. <br>